abhinav-exp/GuestHouse/README.md

 # GuestHouse-api

-This is a self build api for a GuestHouse Project GuestHouse Folder contains Django Project Folder.
+This is a self build api for a GuestHouse Project.
+GuestHouse Folder contains Django Project Folder.
 The methods for using api have also been uploaded by Postman exported file